 WNBA draft 2023 will return to NYC's Spring Studios led by prospects Aliyah Boston, Diamond Miller, Haley Jones

+2023 WNBA Draft will return to NYC's Spring Studios led by prospects Aliyah Boston, Diamond Miller, Haley Jones

-The 2023 WNBA draft will return to New York City's Spring Studios, home to Fashion Week and the Tribeca Film Festival, as announced by the league on Thursday.
+The 2023 WNBA Draft will return to New York City's Spring Studios, home to Fashion Week and the Tribeca Film Festival, as announced by the league Thursday.

 The draft will take place April 10 and air on ESPN from 7 to 9 p.m.
 ET.
 The Indiana Fever, led by new head coach Christie Sides, have the No. 1 overall pick and the chance to take South Carolina champion Aliyah Boston.
 The Fever are followed by the Minnesota Lynx, Dallas Wings (via a trade with the Atlanta Dream) and Washington Mystics.